 You will receive your SIN on the same day.
 Keep it in a safe place and don’t lose it.
 The SIN will expire on the day your visa expires.

 Minimum Wage In Canada

 Many Canadians work for minimum wage at a couple of different jobs and still struggle to pay their bills.
-There is a good chance, that you will get paid the minimum as well.
-The minimum wage levels vary in all the different Canadian provinces and territories; check out the Retail Council of Canada Website for the current numbers.
+There is a good chance, that you will get paid the minimum wage as well.
+The minimum wage amounts vary in all the different Canadian provinces and territories.
+Check out the Retail Council of Canada Website for the current numbers.

-Now that we have taken care of the basics, here are some tips to help you find work in Canada.
+Now that we have taken care of the basics, here are valuable tips to help you find work in Canada.

-Even hostels themselves sometimes need help and offer free accommodation and a little spending money in exchange for work.
+Even hostels themselves sometimes offer jobs in exchange for free accommodation and a little spending money.
 Check out the Canadian Hostel Job Websites: